 Newly admitted students with extenuating circumstances may defer enrollment for one semester with faculty approval.
 Students should discuss this with their advisor and Counseling Program Director.
-For example, if a student is accepted to begin in the Fall semester (August), they may defer to begin in the Spring semester (January) with approval from faculty and based on the extenuating circumstances, and contact the Graduate School to defer enrollment to January; however, if he/she does not begin in January, he/she must withdraw from the program and re-apply with a full application to be reviewed by February1.
+For example, if a student is accepted to begin in the Fall semester (August), they may defer to begin in the Spring semester (January) with approval from faculty and based on the extenuating circumstances, and contact the Graduate School to defer enrollment to January;

+however, if they do not begin in January, they must withdraw from the program and re-apply with a full application to be reviewed by February 1.
 Students re-applying to the program are not guaranteed acceptance back into the program.